 When players graduate from juniors, they have the benefit of living in the country with the second highest number of lower tier tournaments after the USA.
 In the New York Times, Berrettini stated this accessibility for Italian players saved both money and time.

-Ricardo Piatti is one of the country’s top coaches and coaches Italian hope Jannik Sinner.
+Ricardo Piatti is one of the country’s top coaches and trained Italian superstar Jannik Sinner until 20 years of age.
 Piatti is on record in The New York Times as saying the best way for young players to develop is to go straight to the ITF and challenger circuits and play with the best players, which is what Sinner did.
-Sinner has reached back to back French Open fourth rounds as a teenager.
+In 2024, Sinner became a Grand Slam Champion winning the Australian Open and got to his career best no. 2 spot in the world.

 Piatti runs his own tennis academy named the Piatti Tennis Center.
 There are also other up-and-coming top quality tennis academies like the Nargiso Tennis Academy near the world famous Lake Como.